gabimelo/web-dev-learning-path/README.md

 I'm under the impression that lately, especially given the rise of popular JavaScript frameworks, many people might be skipping the traditional HTML and CSS basics - and even the basic understanding of how a website actually works - and jumping straight to some framework or library.
 That might work for some people (and be sure to jump to that if that's what you're looking for) but I do believe a solid knowledge on the basis of web development might be beneficial to your web dev skills, so I added material on those basic stuff as well.

-This is a draft for now, and I hope to add more material and improve it soon.
+**This is a draft for now**, and I hope to add more material and improve it soon.
 I also hope to write some articles soon about some of these topics, and will link them here whenever they're available.

 ## Here is how I would structure the learning path: